Household effects

 Customs will prepare your clearance provided the above documents have been emailed to us.

-You will receive an email from Customs with an invoice/statement attached .
-You will be required to pay this amount online prior to the release of your shipment.
-Visit the Paying Customs webpage for information on making a payment.
+- You will be required to pay this amount online prior to the release of your shipment.

-Once you have made payment, your shipping company will receive automatic notification from Customs that your personal effects can be released to you
+- Once you have made payment, your shipping company will receive automatic notification from Customs that your personal effects can be released to you.

-If there are no Customs charges you will receive an email from Customs confirming your shipment is cleared.
+- If there are no Customs charges, you will receive an email from Customs confirming your shipment is cleared.

-Contact your shipping company to arrange delivery of your personal effects.
+- Contact your shipping company to arrange delivery of your personal effects.